Entrepreneur Personality traits

-Social entrepreneurs are in contrast to commercial entrepreneurs are more focused on the improving quality of life within society and to serve the humanity in general however with the rise of charity culture and social entrepreneurship among celebrities there is now a huge boom in the social entrepreneurship market however entry to social entrepreneurship is not as easy as commercial entrepreneurship (Crant, 2017).
-Social entrepreneurs are more focused on closing the gap between the actual needs of the people and what government or authorities are providing them instead of creating a new market or an innovative product social entrepreneur tend to close the gap with the innovative means and processes.
-For example, in Africa, there are a lot of social entrepreneurs working with United Nations to provide food and clean water to the needy ones with the help of innovative products and processes (Nga & Shamuganathan, 2010)
+Social entrepreneurs are in contrast to commercial entrepreneurs are more focused on the improving quality of life within society and serving humanity in general however with the rise of charity culture and social entrepreneurship among celebrities there is now a huge boom in the social entrepreneurship market however entry to social entrepreneurship is not as easy as commercial entrepreneurship (Crant, 2017).
+Social entrepreneurs are more focused on closing the gap between the actual needs of the people and what the government or authorities are providing them instead of creating a new market or an innovative product social entrepreneurs tend to close the gap with innovative means and processes.
+For example, in Africa, there are a lot of social entrepreneurs working with the United Nations to provide food and clean water to the needy ones with the help of innovative products and processes (Nga & Shamuganathan, 2010)

-The traits in social entrepreneurs tend to be more tilted towards the social achievement rather than personal achievement and well-being of the society in general rather than organizations financial health however the general traits are almost similar with both social and commercial entrepreneurs such as creativity, innovativeness, sense of destiny, sense of freedom and independence, as far as the risk-taking trait seems to be lower in the social entrepreneurs as compared to the commercial entrepreneurs (Crane & Crane, 2007)
+The traits of social entrepreneurs tend to be more tilted towards social achievement rather than personal achievement and well-being of the society in general rather than organization financial health however the general traits are almost similar with both social and commercial entrepreneurs such as creativity, innovativeness, sense of destiny, sense of freedom and independence, as far as the risk-taking trait seems to be lower in the social entrepreneurs as compared to the commercial entrepreneurs (Crane & Crane, 2007)

-Social entrepreneurship is emerging since the last two decades as a result of increasing capitalism and widening of the gap between riches and poor also the unequal distribution of wealth in a society it is a sustainable tool to create an integrated society which balances the financial interests and the social values of a society.
-Social entrepreneurs are generally found to have more agreeable and flexibility then the commercial entrepreneurs and they mold their business plans as per the needs of the society in contrast to commercial entrepreneurship which mostly focuses on manipulating the market in favor of the business (Elan, 2018)
+Social entrepreneurship is emerging in the last two decades as a result of increasing capitalism and widening of the gap between riches and the poor also the unequal distribution of wealth in a society it is a sustainable tool to create an integrated society that balances the financial interests and the social values of a society.
+Social entrepreneurs are generally found to have more agreeable and flexibility than commercial entrepreneurs and they mold their business plans as per the needs of the society in contrast to commercial entrepreneurship which mostly focuses on manipulating the market in favor of the business (Elan, 2018)

-Author: Muhammad Fahad Ali, student at LIGS University, under the supervision of Dr. Michael Aubry.
+Author: Muhammad Fahad Ali, a student at LIGS University, under the supervision of Dr. Michael Aubry.

 Crant, J. (2017).
 The Proactive Personality Scale as a Predictor of Entrepreneurial Intentions.
 Journal of Small Business Management, 42-49.

 Goss.
 (2005).
-Interaction and Emotions in the sociology of Entrepreneruship.
-Entrepreneurship Tlteory and practice, 205-218.
+Interaction and Emotions in the sociology of Entrepreneurship.
+Entrepreneurship Theory and Practice, 205-218.

 Kinser, G. (2017).
 A positive framework for life-long people development.
 Retrieved from MYERS-BRIGGS TYPE INDICATOR® (MBTI®): https://www.themyersbriggs.com/en-US/Products-and-Services/Myers-Briggs